datlife/CS193P-iOS/lecture1_intro/README.md

 ## Introduction to Swift

 This repo contains a "Concentration" app discussed in the lecture video.
-Topics are covered:
+Covered topics are:
 * How to map UI to code in XCode
 * Define a function in Swift (internal/external naming arguments)
 * Define a variable in Swift (strong type/type inference)